bm4cs/bencode.io/content/about.md

 ---
 title: "About"
-date: "2024-12-26"
+date: "2025-01-08"
 ---

 I love learning, problem solving, having fun with my peers, and making great software.
-This passion has driven me to successfully deliver impactful software solutions across enterprises, start-ups, and hyperscale clouds, always balancing innovation with practical trade-offs.
+This passion has driven me to successfully deliver impactful software systems for enterprises, start-ups, and hyperscale clouds, always balancing innovation with practical trade-offs.
 Some of my current interests include clean architecture, Rust, Linux internals and Kubernetes.

-I’ve been professionally building software systems since the early 00's, contributing to industries such as government, cloud computing, and e-commerce.
-Notable projects include designing a distributed data processing engine for international collaboration and developing high-scale telemetry systems for retail operations.
-I grew up in the age of the web, Linux and Java/.NET.
-Thanks to several years of consulting, I’ve worn many hats including frontend, backend, architecture, distributed systems, databases, search engines, message queues and buses, data streaming, data analytics and service-based architectures.
+Since graduating in software engineering in 2003, I’ve been professionally designing and building software systems, contributing to industries such as government, ASX top 50 companies, hyperscaler cloud providers, and e-commerce.
+Notable projects include designing a distributed data processing engine for international collaboration and developing huge scale telemetry systems for retail operations.
+Having grown up in the age of the web, Linux and Java, and thanks to many years of consulting I’ve worn many hats such as; frontend and backend dev, full stack engineer, architect, tech lead, service designer, devops engineer, data engineer, network engineer, ...

-Academically, I hold three degrees: a Master of Cyber Security from UNSW, a Master of IT from UC, and a Bachelor of Software Engineering from UC, alongside certifications in relevant technologies and practices.
-One of the most satisfying things I’ve done as a software engineer is nand2tetris by the Hebrew University of Jerusalem, which involves building a CPU and general-purpose 16-bit computer literally from the NAND gates up to the OS.
-This hands-on experience reinforced my appreciation for foundational principles and continues to shape my approach to designing efficient, scalable, and maintainable software systems.
-Thanks to Ben Eater I soon followed this up by making my own physical 8-bit CPU out of hundreds of TTL logic gates and breadboards.
-This pilgrimage has led me into the wonderful world of low-level topics including OS internals, binary reversing, and exploit development.
+Academically, I hold three degrees; a Master of Cyber Security, a Master of IT and a Bachelor of Software Engineering.
+One of the most satisfying things I’ve done during my career is `nand2tetris` by the Hebrew University of Jerusalem, designing a functioning 16-bit CPU literally from NAND gates up.
+This pilgrimage has cemented my belief in the importance of understanding _first principles_ and opened up the world of low-level computing topics including OS internals, binary reversing and exploit development.

 ### Contacts

-- Email: ben at bencode dot io
+- Email ben at bencode dot io
 - <https://github.com/bm4cs>
 - <https://www.linkedin.com/in/bm4cs>
 - <https://keybase.io/bm4cs>